Tagged "google"

 First Experiences with an ARM Chromebook

 I recently bought a Samsung Chromebook (Wi-Fi, 11.6-Inch).
 I am fascinated by living tied to the web, indeed my honours computer science thesis deals with this in relation to mobile applications (and hybrid half-app/ half-website).
-Spurred on by the excellent reviews this Chromebook has gotten ("It’s $1,000 worth of design made with $100 worth of materials" - The Verge and “You simply won’t find a netbook this nice for that little money.
+Spurred on by the excellent reviews this Chromebook has gotten ("It’s $1,000 worth of design made with $100 worth of materials" - The Verge and “You simply won’t find a netbook this nice for that little money.” - Engadget).

 Chrome vs. Internet Explorer Audience

-Lately both Google and Microsoft have been advertising their respective browsers on British Television (received in Ireland by the vast majority of the population).
-It’s interesting the different approach each company is taking.
-Chrome ad: To me the Chrome ad is very family oriented, stressing the utility of the web and the ease of reaching people and staying in touch.
+To me the Chrome ad is very family oriented, stressing the utility of the web and the ease of reaching people and staying in touch.
 No surprise they didn’t feature Facebook, which is what the vast majority use to keep in touch.

 Why Are Android Smartphones Bigger Than the iPhone?